 Scribble is an OCR technology that lets us handwrite directly into text fields.
 On-device conversion converts our handwriting to text.
 It is great for privacy and it still works when we are offline.

 Handwriting recognition has become a must-have for note-taking apps.
 We’ve relied on it for years.
 Apple, however, has taken OCR from inside our apps and spread it across iPadOS.
 Scribble works for searching our iPads and taking notes in WriteMapper, Agenda, Bear, Scrivener and Things 3.
-It is revolutionary for those of us that still prefer handwriting our notes, but want typed versions of them.
+It is revolutionary for those of us who still prefer handwriting our notes, but want typed versions of them.

 Scribble comes with some intuitive gestures as well.